Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Details on the neural network training

 \section{Details on the neural network training}

 In this section, we outline the technical details of our ANN training method.
 The Payne was implemented and trained using PyTorch \citep{Paszke2019_pytorch} and consists of 3 fully-connected hidden layers of 1024 neurons each, using Sigmoid Linear Unit (SiLU) activation functions, and a final output layer of size 33375 with a sigmoid activation function.
 The latter limits the output to within 0 to 1, consistent with the range of normalised spectra.
 The network size was chosen as a balance between complexity and the speed of the network \citep[e.g. see Fig. 4 in][]{Rozanski2025}.
 Figure~\ref{fig:loss} shows a summary of our optimization experiments that consisted of training a series of networks on a smaller training set of $288\,211$ spectra.
-In particular, we trained networks with two different configurations -- one using Rectified Linear Unit (ReLU) activation functions (black) and one that employed SiLU instead (red) -- for a variety of initial learning rates between 0.0001 and 0.003.
-For SiLU we also tested a network trained for half the steps (red cross) and using only half of the training spectra (red triangle).
-The main take-away is that a right choice of an activation function reduces the final loss significantly, in this case by around half.
-We also did a brief test, skipping the final sigmoid layer.
+In particular, we trained networks with two different configurations -- one using Rectified Linear Unit (ReLU) activation functions (black) and one that employed SiLU instead (red) -- for a variety of initial learning rates between 0.0001 and 0.003. \ns{ReLU refers to a function ${\rm ReLU}(x) = \max(0, x)$, while SiLU is a smoother approximation ${\rm SiLU}(x) = x \times {\rm sigmoid}(x)$.} For SiLU we also tested a network trained for half the steps (red cross) and using only half of the training spectra (red triangle).
+The main take-away is that a right choice of an activation function reduces the final loss significantly, in this case by around half. \ns{This is not unexpected, since SiLU is smoother than ReLU.
+This is the typical behaviour we expect to see in stellar spectra - e.g. absorption lines become weaker and do not disappear in a step-function manner.} We also did a brief test, skipping the final sigmoid layer \ns{after the output}.
 This significantly increased the final loss by around a factor of 2.
 A too low or too high initial learning rate can also result in a suboptimal training convergence.
 For our network, reducing the number of training steps or training spectra by half had the smallest impact.
 Out of the final training set of $404~793$ spectra, 6\% were used for the validation set.
 The individual abundance values were chosen in a uniformly random fashion, thus the network a priori contains no elemental abundance bias and thus should be able to fit non-standard chemical composition stars.
-Our training spectra did not contain any $\vmac$ or rotation broadening.
+Our training spectra did not contain any broadening.
 However, it was dynamically applied after the emulation from Payne during fitting, similar to how it is done with classical stellar synthesis codes.
 This simplifies the network, reduces the amount of training spectra needed, and thus improves the convergence.
 The network was trained on 4 A100 GPUs.
 The loss was calculated using mean squared difference, AdamW optimiser with a cosine-type scheduler, which dynamically reduced learning rate over time for better network convergence.